seralexeev/xrabbit.dev/README.md

 id: 59
 date: 30-05-2025
 media:
-  - media/59-1.jpg
+  - 59-1.jpg
 ```

-There are no problems with links either and they cost pennies
+There’s no problem with the links either and they cost next to nothing

 ---